dravalico/BookmarkHub/README.md

 - Ability to open bookmarks directly from the application
 - Settings to change the language (English or Italian), set the theme (light or dark) and log out of the account
 - Sort categories by name or creation date (preference maintained locally)
+- Management of lack of Internet access through Broadcasts

 ## Preview